A Professional Chef's Recipe for Roast New York Strip

 - ½ tablespoons corn starch

-- Remove meat from the refrigerator about an hour before you start cooking to let it come up to temperature.
+- Remove meat from the refrigerator about an hour before you start cooking to let it rise to temperature.
 Pat the meat dry.

 - Slice the onion; scrub and cut the carrots.